 The Auto-Nav Challenge is on asphalt pavement.
-The Course will be approximately 450 feet long in an area 140ft wide and 120 feet deep.
+The Course will be approximately 450 feet long inan area 120ft wide and 100 feet deep.
 This distance is identified so teams can set their maximum speed to complete the course pending no prior violations resulting in run termination.
 Track width will vary from ten to twenty feet wide with a turning radius not less than five feet.

 Outer boundaries will be designated by continuous or dashed white lines approximately three inches wide, taped on the asphalt.
-Track width will be approximately ten feet wide A minimum speed will be required of one mph and will be a requirement of Qualification and verified in each run of the Auto-Nav Challenge.
+Track width will be approximately ten feet wide.
+Alternating side-to-side dashes will be 15-20 feet long, with 10- 15 feet separation.
+A minimum speed will be required of one mph and will be a requirement of Qualification and verified in each run of the Auto-Nav Challenge.
 If the vehicle does not average one mph for the first 44 feet (30 seconds) from the starting line, the vehicle run will be ended.
 The vehicle will then need to average over one mph for the entire run.